sysdiglabs/terraform-aws-secure-for-cloud/README.md

 ## Upgrading

-- Uninstall previous deployment resources before upgrading
+1. Uninstall previous deployment resources before upgrading
   ```
   $ terraform destroy
   ```

-- Upgrade the full terraform example with
+2. Upgrade the full terraform example with
   ```
   $ terraform init -upgrade
   $ terraform plan
   $ terraform apply
   ```

+- If the event-source is created throuh SFC, some events may get lost while upgrading with this approach. however, if the cloudtrail is re-used (normal production setup) events will be recovered once the ingestion resumes.

 - If required, you can upgrade cloud-connector component by restarting the task (stop task).
-Because it's not pinned to an specific version, it will download the latest one.
+Because it's not pinned to an specific version, it will download the `latest` one.

 <br/>